reactiflux/reactiflux.com/pages/transcripts/andrew-clark.md

 ----

-**Q:** I've had multiple people express their concerns about "what will happen when React removes context" - I know there are some plans to change the API, what do you think should / will happen to context? - *BTM*
+<a name="ive-multiple-people-express-concerns" href="#ive-multiple-people-express-concerns">#</a> **Q:** I've had multiple people express their concerns about "what will happen when React removes context" - I know there are some plans to change the API, what do you think should / will happen to context? - *BTM*

 **A:** We have no plans to remove context; or rather, we will always have some API for addressing the use case that context fulfills, which is to pass data to deep children without explicit passthrough of props.